Cable Straight Back Seated Row

 Instructions

-• Sit tall with chest lifted.
+• Sit tall with your chest lifted and ribs stacked over pelvis.

-• Brace core and set shoulder blades.
+• Brace your core and set your shoulder blades before the first rep.

-• Pull handle toward lower ribs.
+• Pull the handle toward the lower ribs.

-• Pause briefly with elbows back.
+• Pause briefly with the elbows back.

-• Extend arms slowly to full reach.
+• Extend the arms slowly to full reach.

 • Repeat without torso rocking.